murad-sh/cake-recipes-api/README.md

 ## Project Description

-The Cake Recipes App is a web application that allows users to browse a list of cakes and retrieve their recipes using a token-based REST API.
+The Cake Recipes App is a desktop application that allows users to browse a list of cakes and retrieve their recipes using a token-based REST API.
 This application provides a user-friendly interface to explore different cake options and access detailed recipes along with cake photos.

 ![Concept graphic of the app](CakeRecipesApp/screenshot/gui.png) *Graphical User Interface of the app*